defoe-code/defoe/docs/setup-VM.md

 export PATH=$PATH:$JAVA_HOME/jre/bin
 ```

-# Cloning defoe and installing its requirements
+# Cloning Defoe and installing its requirements

 We will refer to the location in which the defoe repository has be cloned as  *defoe_path* (e.g */home/rosa_filgueira_vicente/defoe/*)